Memberships & Associations

 Independent Society of Music (ISM)

 The Independent Society of Musicians (ISM), the UK's largest non-unionised community of musicians, has been championing musicians' rights since 1882.
 Recognising the need to evolve their member benefits programme, ISM partnered with us at Propello to revolutionise their member value proposition.
+By implementing our next-gen engagement and loyalty solution, ISM has achieved:

-2. Real-time data insights for continual improvement
+2. Real-time data insights to continually improve their MVP.

 "Over the course of a year, the money I save is greater than the cost of my ISM membership."